neoncrypto/fam_detailing/index.md

 <br>

 ### Equipment and Supplies

 Initial stock can be minimized to reduce startup costs.
-Items marked with `*` are required initially.
+Items marked with `*` are the recommended minimum supplies to have on hand initially and most of them come in smaller sizes with lower costs.

 <br>

 #### Cleaning & Washing